-- A. There is hereby created in the state treasury a special nonreverting fund to be known as the Donor Human Milk Bank Fund.
+There is hereby created in the state treasury a special nonreverting fund to be known as the Donor Human Milk Bank Fund.
 The Fund shall be established on the books of the Comptroller.
-All fees received under the provisions of this article, all funds appropriated for such purpose, and any gifts, donations, grants, bequests, and other funds received on its behalf shall be paid into the state treasury and credited to the Fund.
+All fees received under the provisions of this article, all funds appropriated for such purpose, and any gifts, donations, grants, bequests, and other funds received on behalf of the Fund shall be paid into the state treasury and credited to the Fund.
 Interest earned on moneys in the Fund shall remain in the Fund and be credited to it.
 Any moneys remaining in the Fund, including interest thereon, at the end of each fiscal year shall not revert to the general fund but shall remain in the Fund.
 Moneys in the Fund shall be used solely for the purpose of operating the donor human milk bank licensure and inspection program established pursuant to this article or supporting the Virginia Breastfeeding Advisory Committee's efforts to ensure equitable access to donor human milk, support human milk donation within the Commonwealth, and support the distribution of human milk during emergencies and disasters.
-Expenditures and disbursements from the Fund shall be made by the State Treasurer on warrants issued by the Comptroller upon written request signed by the Commissioner. - B. The Board is authorized to promulgate regulations and schedules for fees to be charged for the operation of the donor human milk bank licensure and inspection program.
+Expenditures and disbursements from the Fund shall be made by the State Treasurer on warrants issued by the Comptroller upon written request signed by the Commissioner.